nathanielwheeler/nathanielwheeler.com/client/public/markdown/2020/refactor.md

 Previously, I used [GORM](#) for my database interactions.
 With the lessons I learned from this talk, I was able to cut the ORM out and make more efficient queries directly.

 ## Better Logging
 I have also decided to use a more robust logger than what the standard library provides.
-I settled on [logrus](#) since it is widely used, well-maintained, and is directly supported by the pgx driver.
+I settled on [logrus](#) since it is widely used, well-maintained, and is directly supported by the [pgx](#) driver that I use for Postgres.